 Muzzle loading guns accounted for many entries in 1846.
 On January 3, Farmer Rees bought 4 oz. of gunpowder, one bar of lead, and a box of caps, all for 25 cents.

 The year 1846 was before the coal oil era, hence candle illumination was sold in all forms.
 On January 20, William H. Rice bought four pounds of candles for 50 cents.
 On January 7, S. A. Green bought six pounds of tallow for 38 cents, and on January 27, James Vallandingham bought a ball of candle wick for 13 cents.
 That tallow and candle wick were used for pouring candles at home is shown by the April 13 entry against George C. Medlock for one pair of candle molds, 87 cents.

 The merchants sold considerable whiskey, but at a loss in half gallon measures.
 They charged 38 cents a gallon, but invariably charged only 10 cents a quart, and did not bother with pints.
 They found a ready market for empty barrels.
 For example, on January 1, 1846, Daniel Chandler bought two yards of red flannel for $1, and a whiskey barrel for 50 cents.

 Roberts & Roberts apparently sold at flexible prices.
 On March 30, they charged William McHatton 50 cents for a chamber pot, but on April 30, they let William Rodgers have one for 37 cents.

-My source for this is an Allen Trout newspaper column that had been photocopied.
-Trout was a Courier-Journal columnist for many years, and my assumption is that this is where this originated.
-I have no date.
+Our source for this is an Allen Trout newspaper column that had been photocopied.
+Trout was a Courier-Journal columnist for many years, and our assumption is that this is where this originated.
+We have no date.